 WU's Dining Services provider, Aladdin, provides several options to meet the needs of students with many common food allergies.
-For instance, gluten-free and dairy-free options are available at every meal, and students are encouraged to review dining services information and/or consult with the Dining Services Director prior to connecting with Disability Services to learn more.
+For instance, Benedum Hall includes a station called the A-Zone where items prepared without the 9 major allergens identified by the FDA (milk/dairy, eggs, fish, shellfish, tree nuts, peanuts, wheat, sesame, and soybeans) are served at both lunch and dinner.
+Students are encouraged to review dining services information and/or consult with the Dining Services Director prior to connecting with Disability Services.
 In many instances, existing options will be available to meet student needs without formal accommodation.
+However, students with conditions that impede participation in the meal plan are encouraged to review the University's Dining Accommodation Policy and consult with the Disability Services Coordinator.